andreiolaru-ro/FLASH-MAS/notes.md

 *TODO*
-  * support "last" doesn't show up in the last test_args version.
   * check duplicate names
-  * implement identifiables / do not add no-identifiables to the entity list
+  * implement identifiables / do not add non-identifiables to the entity list

 Future
   * introduce entities with required name / required kind